ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 shows the list of the required packages to build all the modules in cumbia-libs: omniorb, tango, zeromq, epics qwt...

 ### *meson* build system
-The <a http="mesonbuild.com>Meson Build System</a> is an open source build system designed to be fast and user friendly.
+The [Meson Build System](http://mesonbuild.com) is an open source build system designed to be fast and user friendly.
 It provides multi platform support.
 The *cumbia*, *cumbia-tango* and *cumbia-epics* modules rely on *meson* for compilation and installation.
 The modules involving the Qt libraries, *cumbia-qtcontrols*, *qumbia-tango-controls*